Watercolor tattoos are a hot button issue in the world of ink.

 Nature tattoos symbolize a connection with the world, beauty, freshness, and purity.

-They can be painted in any color that you can think of, including blue, green, red, brown, yellow, or orange.
+They can be tattooed in any color that you can think of, including blue, green, red, brown, yellow, or orange.

 - Watercolor Sunset Tattoos

-Sunset tattoos symbolize the power of change, the beauty that can exist in any ending, and the hope the endings bring new, more beautiful beginnings.
+Sunset tattoos symbolize the power of change, the beauty that can exist at any end, and the hope the endings bring new, more beautiful beginnings.

 Watercolor sunset tattoos look amazing when faded technique is used and they can feature colors like orange, red, yellow, and blue.